batyann/MC-Heap/README.md

 # MC-Heap
-Heap allocator (malloc, free, ...) for microcontrollers, and more (should work everywhere)
+Heap memory allocator (malloc, free, ...) for microcontrollers, and more (should work everywhere) O(1) operations

 MC-Heap is a heap allocator (malloc, free, ...) that was designed for microcontrollers (currently running on ARM Cortex M4), but it can be used anywhere - I use it for testing on a macbook.
 The main limitation when not used on a microcontroller is that it's not been designed to grow dynamically.